-Questio ns Staff Name & Position 1.
-What are some things well? he student does 2.
-What type of activity d choose when engaged i 3.
-What adults does the stime with? tudent like to spend 4.
-What peers does the st time with? udent like to spend 5.
-What are your goals fo r the student?
+Questions Staff Name & Position What are some things the student does well?
+2. What type of activity does the student choose when engaged in "free time"?
+3. What adults does the student like to spend time with?
+4. What peers does the student like to spend time with?
+5. What are your goals for the student?